Corporate Entrepreneurship: Definition, Types, Examples & how it works

 First, though, what exactly is corporate entrepreneurship?
 We define the term as the procedure by which teams within an established company conceive, foster, launch and manage a new business separate from the parent company but leverage the parent’s properties, market position, competencies, or other resources.

 It varies from corporate venture capital, which usually pursues financial investments in external companies.
 Corporate entrepreneurship is above just new product development.
 It can include innovations in services, channels, brands, and so on.
 Corporate entrepreneurship initiatives seek to overcome such limitations.
-In the past, companies have strained to implement corporate entrepreneurship by rivaling an innovation leader.
+In the past, companies have strained to implement corporate entrepreneurship by rivalling an innovation leader.

 Learn more about Innovation – Click here